atfortes/distributed-article-library/README.md

-# THU DDBS Final Project
+# Distributed Database Systems @ THU

-This repository regards our final project for the Distributed Database Systems 2021 course @ Tsinghua University.
+This repository regards our final project for the Distributed Database Systems course @ Tsinghua University.

 ## Authors
 [Armando Fortes](https://github.com/atfortes) & [David Pissarra](https://github.com/davidpissarra)

 ## Overview

 Distributed Database Systems have become the dominant data management tool for Big Data.
 Since it is the main purpose of this course project, we have built a Distributed Database System using MongoDB to store the given structured data, from a fictitious online library, and Hadoop Distributed File System for the remaining and unstructured data.
 Furthermore, we developed a simple TKinter application, in order to combine everything together in a single interactive UI, and a data cache using Redis, as similar requests to the database may happen.
 Every component of our architecture is running on a different Docker container, with the intention of simulating a distributed environment.
+Further details on our solution may be found in the [report](https://github.com/atfortes/distributed-article-library/blob/main/docs/report.pdf).

 The following figure describes the interaction of components within the architecture:

 <img src="docs/figs/arch.png" alt="drawing" width="521"/>

+For configuration details please refer to our [manual](https://github.com/atfortes/distributed-article-library/blob/main/docs/manual.md).

-## Repository organization
+## Repository Structure
 The repository is organized in the following 6 main folders:

 ```